Cynthia-mbesa/alx-system_engineering-devops/0x01-shell_permissions/README.md

  task 4.
 Empty! creates an empty file called hello

  task 5.
 Execute adds execute permission to the owner of the file hello

+ task 6.
+Multiple permissions adds execute permission to the owner and the group owner, and read permission to other users, to the file hello